A-Here-And-Now/GannettSupermarket/README.md

 ### POST /inventory/addItem
 Performs exactly the same as the addItems endpoint but is only intended to be exercised in the case that we are adding one item.
+It returns the inventory after adding the item.
 ##### Body
 The body should be a JSON formatted "Item" object